raspberrypilearning/serene-scene/en/step_1.md

 ## Introduction

-You are going to **develop** a serene (meaning peacful) scene of a wood, that you can look at, listen to, and relax.
+You are going to **develop** a serene (meaning peaceful) scene of a wood, that you can look at, listen to, and relax.

 --- no-print ---